-The following technical Lemma will be needed in the proof of~\eqref{equ:DKLresult}. {\noise^{-1}} \begin{lemma} Let $\priorm = \GM{\vec{0}}{\prcov}$ and $\postm = \GM{\dparpost}{\postcov}$ be the prior and posterior measures corresponding to a Bayesian linear inverse problem with additive Gaussian noise model as in~\eqref{equ:linmodel}.
+Next, we state and prove the following lemma, which is the key to proving~\eqref{equ:DKLresult}. \begin{lemma} Let $\priorm = \GM{\dparpr}{\prcov}$ and $\postm = \GM{\dparpost}{\postcov}$ be the prior and posterior measures corresponding to a Bayesian linear inverse problem with additive Gaussian noise model as in~\eqref{equ:linmodel}.
 Then,